Recursive Deep Inverse Reinforcement Learning: Experiments

 \subsection{Continuous control}

-To assess the performance of our proposed approach \gls{rdirl}, we conduct inverse reinforcement learning (IRL) experiments on the CartPole and Mountain Car environments from OpenAI Gym~\citep{brockman2016openai} and HalfCheetah-v4, Hopper, and Walker2d from MuJoCo\citep{todorov2012mujoco}, all solved using model-free reinforcement learning.
+To assess the performance of our proposed approach \gls{rdirl}, we conduct inverse reinforcement learning (IRL) experiments on the CartPole and Mountain Car environments from OpenAI Gym ~\citep{brockman2016openai} and HalfCheetah-v4, Hopper, and Walker2d from MuJoCo \citep{todorov2012mujoco}, all solved using model-free reinforcement learning.
 Each task has a predefined true reward function provided by OpenAI Gym.

-We first generate expert demonstrations for these tasks by training a PPO reinforcement learning agent~\citep{schulman2017proximal} to maximize the true reward function.
+We first generate expert demonstrations for these tasks by training a PPO reinforcement learning agent ~\citep{schulman2017proximal} to maximize the true reward function.
 Each expert demonstration consists of a state trajectory of size $N$ steps specified in Table \ref{tab:table of parameters} in \ref{app:training} for each task, which is then used as the sole expert trajectory for each IRL algorithm.
-Note that we do not use expert control sequences trajectory since we do not have access to the expert's control policy.
+Note that we only use the expert's state trajectory and not the expert's actions, since we do not have access to the expert's control policy.

 Next, we execute \gls{rdirl} to learn the reward function and train competing \gls{irl} algorithms using the expert trajectory over multiple episodes in batch mode, where each episode consists of an expert trajectory.
 This process is repeated for 12 Monte Carlo runs with different seeds.
 In all experiments, we use \gls{mppi} as the internal control policy $q(\tau)$ to maximize the learned reward function, $-c_{\theta}$.
 A detailed experiment description and parameter values of \gls{mppi} and \gls{irl} algorithms is described in Appendix \ref{app:training}